fpdevil/Haskercises/README.md

                       x3     u
 ```

-The `foldl` function does essentiall the same except that it folds or reduces the list to the left.
-For a function `fn` and initial identity element `u` over the list `[x1,x2,x3]`, we can represent foldl as follows
+The `foldl` function does essentially the same, except that it folds
+or reduces the list to the left side.
+For a function `fn` and some
+initial `identity` element `u` over the list  of values `[x1,x2,x3]`,
+we may represent foldl definition pictorially as follows.

 ```haskell